 Course information

-As society becomes ever more multicultural, linguistic skills and cross-cultural knowledge are increasingly crucial factors in the social cohesion between people from different backgrounds and cultures, and allow citizens to connect with one another.
-With this in mind, the City of Luxembourg offers annual Luxembourgish language and culture courses, grouped into four levels.
+In an increasingly multicultural society, language skills and cross-cultural knowledge are crucial to cultivating social cohesion between people from different backgrounds and cultures, and to fostering connections among citizens.
+It is precisely for that reason that, every year, the City of Luxembourg offers courses in Luxembourgish language and culture, grouped into four levels.

-The next course will run from June to December 2025.
-The programme includes semester-long courses totalling 55 hours (100 min per class).
-In semester courses, the classes are held twice a week.
+Each course is 55 hours long (100 min. per class) and is run over one semester.
+During the semester, classes are held twice a week.
 No classes are held during school breaks.

-As of 2026, the course periods will run from January to May and from June to December!
+Starting in 2026, courses will run from January to May and from June to December!

-All students who have attended at least 70% of the classes receive a certificate from the Ministry of Education, Children and Youth (Ministère de l'Éducation nationale, de l'Enfance et de la Jeunesse).
+Students who attend at least 70% of the their classes will receive a certificate from the Ministry of Education, Children and Youth (Ministère de l'Éducation nationale, de l'Enfance et de la Jeunesse).

 The courses are accredited by the Ministry of Education, Children and Youth.
-They bear the quality label for adult courses and entitle attendees to training leave (specifically: linguistic leave).
+They all bear the quality label for adult courses and entitle attendees to language-training leave.

 Course structure and content: